InteractionShield/InteractionShield/readme.md

-Paper title: **InteractionShield: Harnessing Event Relations for Interaction Threat Detection and Resolution in Smart Homes**
+# **InteractionShield: Harnessing Event Relations for Interaction Threat Detection and Resolution in Smart Homes**

 ## Description
 This artifact contains source code for Section 5 of our paper.